shahrozkhan66/Sprint_Race_Car_Chassis_Analysis/README.md

  # Sprint_Race_Car_Chassis_Analysis
  A parametric model of the sprint race car's chassis constructed in SOLIDWORKS.
  The model is defined with a total of 20 design parameters and static torsional analysis are performed.
 See the figures provided.
- ## For analysis perform the following steps:
+ ## Perform the following steps for torsional analysis:
  1. Open STLD file and select any design from the Design Tree
  2. Go to Simulation -> Study Advisor and create New Study
  3. Select Static Type Analysis